 Reaction & Thoughts:

-From the moment the two assassins walk into an isolated farmhouse and brutally kill everyone in sight, Eric Red’s rabid, mean-spirited neo-noir Cohen and Tate asks the viewers to fasten their seatbelts because they are about to embark on a no-holds-barred journey through the dark underbelly of society.
+From the moment the two assassins walk into an isolated farmhouse and savagely kill everyone in sight, Eric Red’s rabid, mean-spirited neo-noir Cohen and Tate asks the viewers to fasten their seatbelts because they are about to embark on a no-holds-barred journey through the dark underbelly of society.

 Scheider is wonderful as the world-weary killer.
 This is perhaps his last great performance.
 It’s a welcome return to his pre-Jaws career — Scheider started out playing morally dubious characters in films like Stiletto (1969) and Klute (1971).
 Baldwin’s cockiness contrasts perfectly with Scheider’s “old-school” thinking.
 Harley Cross (Mrs. Soffel and The Believers), who plays the kid, is very good too.